trek-view/basecamp/_posts/2022-03-18-using-ffmpeg-process-gopro-max-360.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/lLSQF6HEg9k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+_Note: no equirectangular metadata has been added to the video (hence no 360 controls).
+[See how to do this here](/blog/2021/turn-360-photos-into-360-video)._

 Both video and audio look and sound good, it is equirectangular, but what about the streams?

 ```